-Powerful House Republican Implicated in College Sex Abuse Scandal
+Powerful House Republican Implicated in College Sex-Abuse Scandal

 “He was Larry Nassar before Larry Nassar,” DiSabato said, referring to the disgraced former sports physician who was sentenced to up to 175 years in prison for sexually abusing girls and young women.

 Now Jordan is a pretty big deal in the House these days, as a co-founder of the conservative House Freedom Caucus and a possible candidate for the speakership when Paul Ryan steps down at the end of this year.
 These accusations are the last thing he needs right now.
-And his prominence in conservative politics is already generating ferocious counter-attacks from the, er, less inhibited precincts of the right-wing media, viz. this post at The Gateway Pundit:
+And his prominence in conservative politics is already generating ferocious counterattacks from the, er, less inhibited precincts of the right-wing media, viz this post on the Gateway Pundit:

 The swamp unleashed a smear campaign on Jordan Tuesday morning, accusing him of turning a blind eye to sexual abuse as Ohio State wrestling coach.